javedbartlett/transaction-app/README.md

 The API is simply a single fetch request from the browser to an external API using the cors-anywhere proxy.
 This is because Cross-Origin Request's from external domains are block by the external API server.

+Note: The Cors-Anywhere proxy can sometimes be slow.
+A solution to this would be to use a separate backend server to fetch data.
+Another solution would be to change the external API CORS configuration inside the s3 bucket to enable cross origin request.

 ## Development

 During development it is recommended to run the UI using the NextJS production server.
 This provides hot reload and eases debugging with inline-sourcemap.